nevermined-io/metadata-api/README.md

 cd nevermind-metadata/
 ```

-Then run mongodb database that is a requirement for Aquarius.
+Then run mongodb database that is a requirement for Nevermind Metadata.
 MongoDB can be installed directly using instructions from [official documentation](https://docs.mongodb.com/manual/installation/).
 Or if you have `docker` installed, you can run:

 ```bash
 docker run -d -p 27017:27017 mongo